zx80/flask-simple-auth/docs/TUTORIAL.md

 ```

 In a more realistic setting, the token secret would probably not be directly
 in the configuration, but passed to it or loaded by it somehow.
-Then edit File `app.py` to add new routes to create a token for the current
+Edit File `app.py` to add new routes to create a token for the current
 user authenticated by a password scheme:

 ```python